• About Alley

 #11 Fix the small things around your house now

 When you first move into your house, you will notice lots of little things that need a quick fix.
 Do yourself a favor and make time to go around your house with a toolbox to fix those things on your first day!
-If you don’t, you might forget about them, and a year later you could still have these items on your to-do list.
+If you don’t, you might forget about them, and a year later, you could still have these items on your to-do list.

 #12 Get as organized as possible beforehand

 This new home idea may seem obvious, but on day one, you will want to remain as organized as possible.
-And if you are reading this post, I know you are a planner and that won’t be a problem for you. 😉
+And if you are reading this post, I know you are a planner, and that won’t be a problem for you. 😉

-Come with a plan on where you want totes to go, which furniture you want in each room, and where you want to store certain items.
+Come with a plan on where you want the totes to go, which furniture you want in each room, and where you want to store certain items.
 It’s always a good idea to label your boxes and totes before move-in day so that you can just drop them in the appropriate rooms and unbox them later.

 #13 Make a to-do list for the next day to stay organized

-When you first move in, there will be things that you want to do but won’t have time to do during your first couple of days.
+When you first move in, there will be things that you want to do but won’t have time during your first couple of days.
 Open your notes app and keep a list of all of the “to-dos” you want to complete.
 You can refer back to the list and knock them out one by one.

 #14 Install shower curtains